kana-sama/coredux/README.md

 - [Example](#example)

 ## Motivation
 Reducer is just a composable first class setter.
-If some reducer changes a value on some action, it will change this value in a more complicated structure after combining multiple reducers into object reducer too.
+Also if some reducer changes a value on some action, it will change this value in a more complicated structure after combining multiple reducers into object reducer too.
 So, we can combine reducers as we please.

 But with selectors everything is different , in the selectors we must know the full path to value in the state, so after reducers relocating we should fix some selectors.
-And it is a problem because all can be better.
+IMO it is a problem, we can do it better.

 Welcome new concept - Node.
 It is not just setter, like a reducer, and not just getter, like a selector, it is a COMPOSABLE combination of setters and getters.
 We can combine any nodes and all selectors will automatically know, how to get the path to value, like actions in reducers.